-The plans were drawn by my sister in law, Sandy Saeta.
-Sandy saved me!
-She did all of the CAD drawings, helped me with every construction question and drew every room for me.
+The plans were drawn by my sister-in-law, Sandy Saeta.
+She saved me as she did all of the CAD drawings, helped me with every construction question, and drew every room for me.
 She saved me from a lot of heartaches and from making some pretty major mistakes!
 If you are considering a remodel and looking for someone to draw up plans, you should contact my sister-in-law Sandy at Sandy McDaniel Designs.

 This is what the living room and dining area look like now.
 The new furniture is from Overstock.
-I purchased all of the vintage pieces at the Round Top Antiques show.
+I purchased all of the vintage pieces at the Round Top Antique show.

 This is a peek at what the living room used to look like.
 I don’t really have much to say about this.

 The front bedroom now looks like this.
 All of the furnishings are from Bed Bath and Beyond.

 And here is the before photo of the bedroom.
 The floors look good because there is a plastic liner on top and I should probably mention the glass windows in this room were plastic.
 I am not kidding.

 I mentioned that I really wanted a wrap-around porch.
 Look how great this new porch is!

 This is what the house looked like without the porch.

 Here is the porch during construction.
 The huge oak tree is my favorite thing about our lot and I can’t even begin to tell you how wonderful the porch is overlooking that tree.

 I have always felt the kitchen is the heart of any home and our Waco home is no exception.
 I absolutely love how it turned out.
 A lot of people have mentioned how much this kitchen reminds them of our kitchen in our Pasadena home.
 I think they are all right!